-IF A CAMPER TESTS POSITIVE: If a camper tests positive prior to camp, they would need to quarantine at home for at least 10 days.
+IF A CAMPER TESTS POSITIVE: If a camper tests positive prior to camp, they would need to quarantine at home for at least 5 days.
+They may come to camp on day 6 of the current registered session and wear a mask for the next 5 days.

 At that point, they would need to be cleared by their home doctor and the camp nurse before arrival to camp.
-(If a sibling or any other family member in the house tests positive prior to camp, that camper would need to wait 14 days and show negative results before being able to enter camp).
+(If a sibling or any other family member in the house tests positive prior to camp, that camper would need to wait 5 days and show negative results before being able to enter camp).
 Please note, if a camper had Covid in the recent months leading to camp, and is still presenting with positive Covid testing results, we will need documentation of the initial positive test and medical clearance from your home doctor.